What is UNGA?

 Also don’t miss the UN delegates handbook that gives an overview for participants in UNGA of the ways the UN is encouraging UNGA interactivity.

 By tradition Brazil goes first (Brazil’s delegates were very effective in the very first few General Assembly sessions in getting to the podium first, and the tradition stuck!).
-Then, as host, the US goes second.
+Usually, as host, the US goes second, though this year Joe Biden will speak on Wednesday after attending Queen Elizabeth II's funeral.
 After that, speaker order is by negotiation, but Heads of State (Presidents and Kings) tend to go first, followed by heads of government (Prime Ministers) followed by Foreign Ministers, followed by other diplomats.
-Last year the first woman to speak was 52nd on the running order.
-This year Zuzana Čaputová of Slovakia will be the first woman to speak at number 6 on the roster.
+Last year only 18 of the 194 speakers were women.
+This year the first five speakers of day one are:

 - Jair Bolsonaro, Brazil